laconbass/good-practices/README.md

 ## Structure of this document ##

 This document has several parts which group topics and provide resources to introduce them.
+Each topic has a two special subsections:

+- *Dilemma*: A decision that must be done.
+Introduces the existing solutions.
+- *Conclusion*: The decision and arguments for how and why.
+If needed, a new option is created here, either from scratch or by merging some of the existing ones.

 Part 1: The development process
 ===============================